 The foundation of Ashdale Secondary College is built on the philosophy of Positive Education.
-We have a belief that by focusing on student strengths, we are able to create positive and safe learning environments that foster and celebrate success.
-The College has explicit policies and procedures in place to manage student conflict and does not tolerate bullying or threatening behaviours.
-The College has a dedicated student services team that consists of a Student Services Manager, Learning Support Coordinator, Year Coordinators, Transition Coordinator, Youth Counsellor, Nurse and Psychologist.
-Ashdale Secondary College fosters and values partnerships with external health providers that we utilise to enhance further the social and emotional well being of our students.
+We believe that focusing on student strengths can create positive and safe learning environments that foster and celebrate success.
+The College has explicit policies and procedures to manage student conflict and does not tolerate bullying or threatening behaviours.
+The College has a dedicated student services team comprising a Student Services Manager, Learning Support Coordinator, Year Coordinators, Transition Coordinator, Youth Counsellor, Nurse and Psychologist.
+Ashdale Secondary College fosters and values partnerships with external health providers that we utilise further to enhance our student’s social and emotional well-being.

-Please note, the personal Items for English include a listing for Education Perfect; subscription to an online learning platform that will be used extensively for English in 2021 and as such, is a requirement for all students.
-Education Perfect will provide a focus on developing and improving key skills which are assessed in NAPLAN later in the year.
+Please note the Personal Items for English include a listing for Education Perfect, a subscription to an online learning platform that will be used extensively for English and, as such, is a requirement for all students.
+Education Perfect will focus on developing and improving critical skills assessed in NAPLAN later in the year.
 Student accounts will be managed through the College, and user details will be provided at the start of the year once individual subscriptions are confirmed.

 The Ashdale Cluster of Schools has existed since 2009.
-The Cluster is a K-12 model of education that was designed to enhance student’s educational opportunities through provision to specialist facilities and collaboration across schools.
+The Cluster is a K-12 model designed to enhance students’ educational opportunities by providing specialist facilities and collaboration across schools.

 Transition activities for the Year 6s include a school tour and a two-day transition program.
 The Year 7s undertake a comprehensive four-week transition program at the end of the year.
 These programs are designed to allow the student to experience the secondary school environment and are regularly evaluated with students and teachers providing feedback.

 - 97.7% of students agreed or strongly agreed that they felt safe at recess and lunch.